Huanglong National Park

 This recent archeological discovery is located in the northwest of Changdu.
 Covering 300,000sqm, the place is believed to have been the capital of the Shu Kingdom dating back more than 3,000 years.
 The excavation since 2001 has found over 800 tombs, palace remains, residential areas, and thousand of tools and artifacts made from jade, bronze, gold, ivory, and stone.

 Jinsha Site Museum is a theme-park style museum.
 It is composed of a Relic Hall, an Exhibition Hall, a Protection Centre of Cultural Relics and a Garden District.
 Approximately five kilometres from downtown, visitors get to closely observe the unearthing of archeological discoveries and learn about Chinese history and culture.

 Emei Shan – a cool mountainside sanctuary that presents a sharp contrast to Sichuan basin’s sweltering heat – is located 130 kilometres southwest of Chengdu.
-Leshan – home to the world’s tallest Buddha statue – is a tranquil riverside town not far from Emei Shan; it’s not a bad place to hang around for a day or two – the riverfront along Binhe Lu is especially beautiful at night.
-Read More...
+Leshan – home to the world’s tallest Buddha statue – is a tranquil riverside town not far from Emei Shan; it’s not a bad place to hang around for a day or Read More...

 Millenniums of history have left Chengdu countless historical and cultural sites definitely worth visiting.
 Wenshu Temple, constructed nearly 3,000 years ago contains hundreds of precious relics and hosts one of the most active teahouses in town.
-Also, your trip to Chengdu is not fully complete if you have not visited the Panda Research Base and have seen a Sichuan Opera, famed for its magical, quick paced, mask-changing performances.
-Read More...
+Also, your trip to Chengdu is not fully complete if you have not visited the Panda Research Base and have Read More...